 There’s something strange in the air where the Catatumbo River flows into Lake Maracaibo in Venezuela…

 For 140 to 160 nights out of the year, for 10 hours at a time, the sky above the river is pierced by almost constant lightning, producing as many as 280 strikes per hour.
-Known as the “Relámpago del Catatumbo,” (relámpago means lightning in Spanish) this lightning storm has been raging, on and off, for as long a people can remember.
+Known as the “Relámpago del Catatumbo,” (relámpago means lightning in Spanish) this lightning storm has been raging, on and off, for as long as people can remember.
 The area has been labelled as the most electric place on Earth and it even made it to the Guinness Book of World Records.

 It was first written about in the 1597 poem “The Dragontea” by Lope de Vega.
 De Vega tells of Sir Francis Drake’s 1595 attempt to take the city of Maracaibo by night, only to have his plans foiled when the lightning storm’s flashes gave away his position to the city’s defenders.